 Morgan, through his attorney, has denied any wrongdoing.

 Lee was a comic book legend, having co-created well-known Marvel superheroes like “Spider-Man,” “Iron Man,” “The Hulk,” and others.
 He is known for his movie cameos, including his posthumous appearance in “Avengers: Endgame.”

-Beasley Allen lawyer Chris Boutwell investigates cases of elder abuse, as well as nursing home abuse and neglect.
-If you suspect an elder relative or loved one has been the victim of elder abuse, or has suffered at the hands of a nursing home facility, Chris would like to talk with you.
+Beasley Allen lawyer Alyssa Baskam investigates cases of elder abuse, as well as nursing home abuse and neglect.
+If you suspect an elder relative or loved one has been the victim of elder abuse, or has suffered at the hands of a nursing home facility, Alyssa would like to talk with you.